Welcome to the consultation website for

 Whitbread is a highly experienced operator, with more than 800 hotels in the UK, and 6 in the Square Mile.

 Community engagement is a key part of our application process.
-To this end, we welcome the opportunity to hear your perspectives on the existing building and environment, and how a future Premier Inn can best serve the local community and visitors.
+We consulted with the local community in April to hear your perspectives on the existing building and environment, and how a future Premier Inn can best serve the local community and visitors.

 Click the button below to fill in our feedback survey or attend our in-person exhibition.